jcserv/portfolio/README.md

 >
 > Want to build from (almost) scratch, with all the boring stuff configured?
 Check out this [starter template](https://github.com/jcserv/react-vite-shadcn-template).

-This portfolio has been re-designed with responsiveness & accessibility in mind, and to try out some new libraries.
+This portfolio has been rewritten in TypeScript, revamped with responsiveness & accessibility in mind, and to try out some new libraries.

 Changes from V2.0:

+- 🏙️ TypeScript
 - ⌨️ Keyboard navigation
 - 🗞️ Added a certificates section under about
 - 😎 Updated with the latest trendy UI libraries (shadcn, tailwindcss, vite)